 Harriet Horlock died 13 June 1945 with registered age 86 (but actual age 82), recorded as the ‘Widow of — Horlock’.
 Her death was registered by Jennie Saword, Harriet’s cousin.
 However, there is no probate record, so to whom did she leave her estate?
 Was it indeed the case that she just left instructions to disperse a few possessions, including her daughter’s ashes?
 Harriet was cremated and interred in Kensington/Chelsea.

 Who Was Dolly?

 Although the family story stated that Dolly was Harriet’s daughter, which is supported by some records, it is very odd to have two sisters both called ‘Violet’, and I have a possible alternative theory: Harriet’s sister Emma and brother in law Frederick were, as far as I know, childless.
 However, in the 1911 census, in the columns that report the number of children born and died, ‘one’ appears in the ‘born alive’ row next to Emma’s name, and Emma’s only.
 Emma married late, when she was 44, and I have been unable to locate her in the 1891 census, when Dolly would have been a young child.
-Is it possible that Dolly was her illegitimate baby, and not Harriet’s?
+Is it possible that Dolly was Emma’s illegitimate baby, and not Harriet’s?
 Either way, Dolly’s identity remains a mystery for now.